 If a billion dollar organization, left patching of critical software to Bob from accounting, we don’t need to ask about firewalls now, do we?

 This was a 7-part post, with a total word count exceeding 3700, and if you’ve come this far you deserve nothing less than a solid hand-shake, pat on the back, and a freaking 5-star medal.
 Unfortunately, I can only afford first two, if you ever see me in the person, come on over and claim your prize.

-To not bore you further, so let’s wrap this baby up.
+So let’s wrap this baby up.

 Data breaches are the new normal, and people have accepted that.
 But it doesn’t mean they aren’t damaging both to victims and the organizations involved.
 Once a breach happens, there’s no containing it, affected organizations involve should quickly move to inform the victims.

 And even though current laws in Malaysia don’t explicitly require breach notifications, applying the principles in the PDPA, will lead us to conclude that breach notification is indeed mandatory and that is inline with the global trend.